i-e-b/ImageTools/README.md

 ## Plans and To-do

 In no particular order:
-* [ ] Try image compression with Haar wavelet, to see how bad it is
+* [x] Try image compression with Haar wavelet, to see how bad it is
+    - Pretty bad.
+The compression ratio is good, but the quantisation artefacts are horrible.
 * [ ] Pixel-art style up-scaling
 * [ ] Reduce memory footprint (think of a way to not hold an entire 3D image in memory twice...)
 * [x] Experiment with non-linear quantisation